Kayne Kalache

 Kayne Kalache is a Lebanon international rugby league footballer who plays as a or for the Blacktown Workers Sea Eagles in the NSW Cup.
 Kayne signed a second tier contract for Parramatta Eels, with his chance to push for a first grade spot.

 Career

 Kalache made his international debut for Lebanon in their 56–14 loss to Fiji in the 2019 Pacific Test.

+2025

+Kayne had a strong year playing for Parramatta Eels in the NSW Cup playing 15 games and starting 5 in the front row for 3 wins 1 loss 1 draw.